How your pension payments add up

 No allowances have been made for tax rates in Scotland and Wales.

 An annual allowance applies to the total amount paid into all of your pensions in each year.
 If payments exceed the annual allowance, a tax charge will be payable on the excess.
 Ask us for details.

 The figures shown are provided for indicative purposes only, and are not guaranteed.
-Actual payments, and any tax relief, will depend on HMRC rules and your personal circumstances, both of which may change.
+Actual payments, your tax liability and any National Insurance savings will depend on HMRC rules and your personal circumstances, both of which may change.